-It really is what it says — guaranteed life insurance.
-This means you can get a life insurance policy without taking a medical exam or having to answer any medical questions.
-Because the insurer is giving you a policy without knowing anything about your past medical history, premiums will be expensive and death benefits will often be lower than a common life insurance policy.
+With guaranteed acceptance life insurance, you can get a life insurance policy without taking a medical exam or having to answer any medical questions.
+But because the insurer is giving you a policy without knowing anything about your past medical history, premiums will be expensive and death benefits will often be lower than a common life insurance policy.

-If the underwriters don’t do a good job and quote very high premiums, the insurance provider stands to lose out on a lot of business to their competitors.
-Similarly, if the underwriters undermine a person’s risk and quote lower premiums, the insurance company stands to lose a great deal of money by covering high-risk individuals at lower rates.
+It comes down to the insurer’s financials.
+If the underwriters don’t do a good job and quote high premiums, the insurer stands to lose out on a lot of business to their competitors.
+Similarly, if the underwriters don’t calculate a person’s risk correctly and quote lower premiums, the insurer may lose money by covering high-risk individuals at lower rates.

 Life insurance underwriting is the process that determines how risky you are in the eyes of your insurer.
 It has a direct effect on your premiums — young, healthy people typically get the best rates because their risk is lowest.
 But even if you have a history of health conditions or risky behavior, you could still find a life insurance policy to fit your needs.